PowerShell/EditorSyntax/README.md

 ## Build and Import (VS Code)

-> ***NOTE:*** You can grab a build of the current definitions as they existin in Github from [Appveyor](https://ci.appveyor.com/project/powershell/editorsyntax/branch/master/artifacts) and skip ahead to step 3 below.
+> ***NOTE:*** You can grab a build of the current definitions as they exist in Github from [Appveyor](https://ci.appveyor.com/project/powershell/editorsyntax/branch/master/artifacts) and skip ahead to step 3 below.

 ### Prerequisites